Supported file formats

 Swyvl automatically identifies 360° content using:

-- XMP metadata — files with
+- XMP / spherical metadata — photos tagged

 Drone video with GPS